heyx3/Bplus.jl/README.md

 Below is a quick overview.
 [A thorough description is available here](docs/!home.md).
 You can also refer to the inline doc-strings, comments, and [sample projects](https://github.com/heyx3/BpExamples).

+To import all B+ sub-modules into your project, you can use this snippet: `using Bplus; @using_bplus`.

 ### Utilities

 A dumping ground for all sorts of convenience functions and macros.